klahnakoski/jx-sqlite/README.md

 ## GSOC

 Good work by Rohit Kumar.
-You may see the end result on [gsoc branch](https://github.com/klahnakoski/jx-sqlite/tree/gsoc) or by using `pip install jx-sqlite==0.10.17243`
+You may see the end result on [gsoc branch](https://github.com/klahnakoski/jx-sqlite/tree/gsoc).
+Installation requires python2.7,  and will require some version fixing to get running.

 See [the demonstration video](https://www.youtube.com/watch?v=0_YLzb7BegI&list=PLSE8ODhjZXja7K1hjZ01UTVDnGQdx5v5U&index=26&t=260s)